By Tallulah Bygraves, Head of Selection at Teach First and former Science Teacher

-I went through the Teach First assessment process ‘preferring not to say’ at every juncture, and I was made an offer.
+In 2009 I went through the Teach First Training Programme assessment process ‘preferring not to say’ at every juncture, and I was made an offer.
 I got placed as a Science teacher in the East Midlands, at a school in a small ex-mining community where over 35% of pupils were classed as having Special Educational Needs (SEN).
 My pupil’s learning difficulties, the environment they had grown up in and the level of support offered to them greatly differed from my experience.
 My disability had been undiagnosed throughout my school days but time was invested in recognising my strengths and developing my confidence and this had allowed me to overcome my difficulties regardless of the fact that they had no name attached to them.

-In my first term, I struggled with behaviour and engagement; more than 70% of pupils in my Year 9 S-band class had been diagnosed with complex social, emotional and behavioural disorders.
-I went to my Head of Department for advice; he told me not to waste my efforts trying to plan lessons for the S-band, but to “put on a You-Tube video or give them something to colour in.”
+In my first term I struggled with behaviour and engagement; more than 70% of pupils in my Year 9 S-band class had been diagnosed with complex social, emotional and behavioural disorders (BESD/SEMH).
+I went to my Head of Department for advice; he told me not to waste my efforts trying to plan lessons for the S-band, but to “put on a YouTube video or give them something to colour in.”
 A rush of anger overpowered my usual deference and I found myself saying “I’m S-E-N” out loud.
 The silence and confusion that followed made me realise the importance of those words.
 I began to wear my disability with pride and to disclose it openly to other colleagues, my pupils, their parents and anyone else who would listen.
-Other members of staff tilted their heads as if they had missed something, it didn’t fit with their image of me as Teach First participant and Imperial graduate.
-Parents looked relieved and a little more hopeful; their guard, which had been raised by my privileged Southern accent, began to fall away.
+Other members of staff tilted their heads as if they had missed something, it didn’t fit with their image of me as Teach First trainee and Imperial graduate.
+Parents looked relieved and a little more hopeful; their guard, which had no doubt been raised by my ‘privileged’ Southern accent, began to fall away.

 The reaction of my pupils was far less satisfying.
 Most of them flatly refused to believe I had a disability, they had never heard of dyspraxia, and besides, how could I have a disability, I was a teacher.
-For the first time, I began to spend my working hours drawing attention to my difficulties rather than away from them.
+For the first time I began to spend my working hours drawing attention to my difficulties rather than away from them.
 I stopped making excuses for walking into desks or tripping over power cables.
-I explained the lengths I had to go to to overcome disorganisation and short term memory loss and I shared the strategies I had developed to help me to get by.
-Slowly my pupils started to come to my lessons on time, instead of calling me mardy they decided I was ‘actually all-reet’ (high praise from a teenager).
-I constantly reinforced the faith I had in them to surpass their expectations and I tried to get them to see that their disability did not have to be a barrier to success.
+Instead of pretending to be on top of everything, I explained the lengths I had to go to to overcome my chronic disorganisation.
+I shared with them how difficult I had found handwriting when I was at school, how long it had taken me to learn to tie my shoelaces and what sorts of everyday tasks I still struggled with.
+Peeling vegetables and eyeliner, in case you’re wondering.
+We laughed and joked about it, but something shifted.
+They were more likely to ask for help, more of them confided in me about what they found difficult and as I understood them more, I became better at accessing the help they needed.
+Slowly pupils started to come to my lessons on time, instead of calling me mardy they decided I was ‘actually all-reet’.
+For my part, I constantly reinforced the faith I had in them to surpass their expectations and I tried to get them to see that their disability did not have to be a barrier to success.
 This approach was not remarkable, except for the fact that I spoke from experience, and just like that, my secret shame became my superpower.

 I’m sure my pupils taught me more than I taught them in that first year, but perhaps the most important thing I learnt was that success could occur as a result of my disability, and not in spite of it.